Standing in front of an endless collection of cookware in a department store can be all too overwhelming.

 Here are some tips to heed when investing in durable copper cookware.

 - Thickness is an extremely important feature that can make or break copper cookware.
 Buy pots and pans that are 2.55 mm or thicker for the best heat conductivity.
 The thicker the material of the cookware, the greater its longevity and durability.

-- Use stainless steel lined copper cookware to avoid sticking, rusting, and discoloring.
-In any case, invest in a durable, thick, and PFOA free interior copper cookware for minimal oil usage.
+- Use stainless steel-lined copper cookware to avoid sticking, rusting, and discoloring.
+In any case, invest in durable, thick, and PFOA-free interior copper cookware for minimal oil usage.